HTTP-APIs/hydrus/STARTING.md

 * "Server": the server performs the calculation and responds: "Mars!"

 ### Stack
-* initial version: local in-memory low-footprint actors with a cache (Mongo or Redis)
+* initial version: local in-memory low-footprint actors with a cache (Mongo or Redis), supported by ZeroMQ
 * development version: add a some kind of graph database
 * ...